 futures for remote execution on clusters

-It uses PiCloud’s advanced pickler to even allow (most) closures to be used transparently, so you’re not limited to “pure” functions.
+It uses the cloudpickle library to allow (most) closures to be used transparently, so you’re not limited to “pure” functions.

-See example_*.py for example usage.
+See slurm_example.py and condor_example.py for further examples.
 The easiest way to get started is to ignore the fact that futures are being used at all and just use the provided map function, which behaves like itertools.imap but transparently distributes your work across the cluster.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.